Normal view

 Many challenges

-“For the past two decades, these materials have been widely explored for displays and thin-film transistors because of their high mobility and optical transparency,” explains Seong Jun Kang at Soongsil University, who led the research.
+“For the past two decades, these materials have been widely explored for displays and thin-film transistors because of their high mobility and optical transparency,” explains Seong Jun Kang at Kyung Hee University, who led the research.
 “However, their application to transparent ultraviolet photodetectors has been limited by high persistent photocurrent, poor UV–visible discrimination, and instability under sunlight.”

 While these problems can be avoided in more traditional UV sensors, such as gallium nitride and zinc oxide, these materials are opaque and rigid – making them completely unsuitable for use in wearable sensors.